 Please note that the missions are active parishes.
 Mass and other religious activities may be taking place when you visit.
 For example, we visited on a Sunday afternoon in December and saw a rehearsal taking place for an upcoming Posadas.
 We also saw many holiday family photo shoots and quinceañera photos shoots taking place at all the missions except for the Alamo.
 Please be respectful of the local community when entering these spaces.

 During our trip, we walked from our hotel to Mission San Antonio de Valero (the Alamo), and from the Alamo to Mission Concepción.
 We later biked from Mission Concepción to Mission San José to Mission San Juan Capistrano to Mission Espada and then back up to Mission Concepción.
-By that time we returnd to Mission Concepción, it was dark.
+By that time we returned to Mission Concepción, it was dark.
 We parked our bikes and took a Lyft to the Pearl.
-I would not recommend biking in the downtown area of the Riverwalk as it is very congested with pedestrians.
+I would not recommend biking in the downtown area of the San Antonio Riverwalk as it is very congested with pedestrians.

 5 Simple Tips for Exploring the San Antonio Mission Trail